 data/cache/ directory content.

-We appreciate if you share the translations by commiting changes in GitHub repository, by opening a ticket in HelpDesk and posting the modified files, or by sending modified files to email@example.com address.
+We appreciate if you share the translations by committing changes in GitHub repository, by opening a ticket in HelpDesk and posting the modified files, or by sending modified files to firstname.lastname@example.org address.